cms-dpoa/cloud-processing/standard-gke-cluster-gcs-imgdisk/README.md

 ([Generate a ssh key](https://docs.github.com/en/authentication/connecting-to-github-with-ssh/generating-a-new-ssh-key-and-adding-it-to-the-ssh-agent?platform=linux) and [add it to your GitHub account](https://docs.github.com/en/authentication/connecting-to-github-with-ssh/adding-a-new-ssh-key-to-your-github-account?tool=webui)), if not alreday done.

-Prepare the secondary boot disk.
+Prepare the secondary boot disk:

-Create a bucket for the logs.
+- Create a bucket for the logs.
 This can be separate from the bucket for the output files, but it is created in the same way, see instructions below.
-Then use the code from [gke-disk-image-builder](https://github.com/GoogleCloudPlatform/ai-on-gke/tree/main/tools/gke-disk-image-builder) to build the disk.
+- Then use the code from [gke-disk-image-builder](https://github.com/GoogleCloudPlatform/ai-on-gke/tree/main/tools/gke-disk-image-builder) to build the disk.
 Note that the timeout time needs to be increased for the pfnano image (100m was enough).

 ### Get the code